 In the spring of fever

-the news, working some more.
-Making another meal
+news, working more.
+Making another meal then

-and washing up.
-Keeping to a sensible bedtime.
+washing up.
+Keeping a sensible bedtime.
 Waiting,

-the wizard, lost in thought, turns into a tree on the hill.
+lost in thought, turns into a tree on the hill.